 Tom: Historically speaking, modern ecologists point to widespread Native Americans use of fire on the Missouri landscape from 200 to 1000 years ago, managing hunting grounds and clearing areas, as the principal influence that maintained Missouri’s open prairie and woodland environments.

-Prescribed burning at certain times optimizes plant growth by returning nutrients to the soil.
+Controlled burns can optimize plant growth by returning nutrients to the soil.
 In many cases, new growth appears within a couple of weeks.
-This is possible because prescribed burns move quickly and at a lower intensity than most wildfires, leaving root systems alive under the soil.
+This is possible because controlled burns move quickly and at a lower intensity than most wildfires, leaving root systems alive under the soil.
 Also, fire produces healthier, more productive habitat by killing the tops of woody plants such as willow and oak, causing them to sprout from the base.
 The resulting shoots provide tender, nutritious browse for deer, elk, and other animals.
 Small mammals usually are first to seek the rewards of a fire.
 When their populations begin to rise, their predators are not far behind, and the chain of life mends itself.

 TNC: What are some of the benefits of regular burns on our landscapes?

-Tom: As well as some of the same reasons above, a science-based approach to fire management is demonstrated on Chilton Creek Preserve where our prescribed fire regime is implemented on a random rotational basis of 1-4 years, delineated across several fire units ranging from 320 acres to 680 acres, with one unit on an annual burn rotation.
-We have 250 monitoring plots established to quantify changes in vegetation strata from the effects of prescribed fire in the Chilton Creek drainage, which preliminary data has demonstrated that prescribed fire has increased biodiversity across the monitored area.
+Tom: As well as some of the same reasons above, a science-based approach to fire management is demonstrated on Chilton Creek Preserve where our controlled burn regime is implemented on a random rotational basis of 1-4 years, delineated across several fire units ranging from 320 acres to 680 acres, with one unit on an annual burn rotation.
+We have 250 monitoring plots established to quantify changes in vegetation strata from the effects of fire in the Chilton Creek drainage.
+Preliminary data has demonstrated that controlled burns have increased biodiversity across the monitored area.

-Many of our preserves were acquired because of their unique biodiversity and our fire management program through the years has maintained and in most cases increased the quality of habitat and biodiversity on those properties.
+Many of our preserves were acquired because of their unique biodiversity.
+Through the years, our fire management program has maintained - and in most cases - increased the quality of habitat and biodiversity on those properties.

-TNC: Does TNC do outreach with partners or landowners about the importance of prescribed burns?
+TNC: Does TNC do outreach with partners or landowners about the importance of controlled burns?

 Tom: Yes.
 I am on the board of the Missouri Prescribed Fire Council.
-We are focused on working with contractors and private landowners who currently do prescribed fire or want to introduce prescribed fire but are apprehensive due to liability, lack of training and/or lack of resources.
-We have been coordinating meetings with contractors, private landowners, and local fire departments with a very good turnout to educate and demonstrate the ecological benefits of prescribed fire.
+We are focused on working with contractors and private landowners who currently do controlled burns or want to introduce them but are apprehensive due to liability, lack of training and/or lack of resources.
+We have been coordinating meetings with contractors, private landowners, and local fire departments with a very good turnout to educate and demonstrate the ecological benefits of implementing controlled burns.

 The Conservancy also partners with The National Park Service (NPS) and Missouri Department of Conservation (MDC) on cooperative burns in the Ozarks, and have cooperative agreements with NPS and MDC to assist us in fire management throughout the state.
 We also work with private landowners to expand the use of this critical management tool beyond the boundaries of our own preserves.

-TNC: How long have you been working in this field [working with prescribed burns]?
+TNC: How long have you been working in this field [working with controlled burns]?